Business Management Guide

 Overview

-Payroll Services is responsible for the accurate and timely processing of University payroll expenses and for the proper recording of payroll charges in OMNI.
-Close cooperation between University departments and Payroll Services is essential to ensure compliance with Federal and State payroll laws.
+Payroll Services is responsible for the accurate and timely processing of university payroll expenses and for the proper recording of payroll charges in OMNI.
+Close cooperation between university departments and Payroll Services is essential to ensure compliance with Federal and State payroll laws.

 University Guidelines